Section Attributes

 Displayed in the section picker in the theme editor

-protected static string $previewImageUrl = 'images/sections/announcement-bar-preview.png';
+protected static string $previewImageUrl = 'images/sections/announcement-bar-preview.png';or

 public static function previewImageUrl(): string